rundeck/docs/en/administration/configuration/encryptable-properties.md

 For instance you might want to encrypt the bind password to your LDAP server.
 Let's say your LDAP bind password is `binder123`.
 You will need a master password to encrypt this value.
 We will use `1PwdToBindThem$` for the master password.

 ### Encrypting Property values
-Rundeck Pro has a feature to allow you to generate encrypted passwords using the Jasypt encryption library.
+Rundeck Enterprise has a feature to allow you to generate encrypted passwords using the Jasypt encryption library.
 The following instructions show how to encrypt a password with this utility from the command line.

 cd into the directory where your rundeck.war is located
 run: ```java -jar rundeck.war --encryptpwd Jasypt```